 Conclusion: Development of the ESHO site under either the Adopted General Plan or proposed Initiative would result in significant air quality impacts.
-Development of industrial uses onsite under the Adopted General Plan is estimated to generate 16,000 daily trips while the development of senior housing onsite under the proposed Initiative is estimated to generate 2,657 daily trips.55 Because development of senior housing would generate fewer vehicle trips than development of industrial uses onsite, it is concluded that development of the ESHO site under the proposed Initiative would result in lesser air quality impacts than development under the Adopted General Plan and zoning entitlements for campus industrial uses.
+Development of industrial uses onsite under the Adopted General Plan is estimated to generate 16,000 11,200 daily trips while the development of senior housing onsite under the proposed Initiative is estimated to generate 2,657 daily trips.
+Secause Based on the national current ITE trip generation rate for senior housing, development of senior housing would generate fewer vehicle trips than development of industrial uses onsite, it is concluded that development of the ESHO site under the proposed Initiative would result in lesser air quality impacts than development under the Adopted General Plan and zoning entitlements for campus industrial uses.
+However, San Jose has higher cost of housing and incomes than most communities in the nation.
+Cost of housing and affluence are factors that are associated with higher trip generation.
+Should the seniors in the ESHSP have driving behaviors different than the national standard assumed, the senior housing trip generation may be underestimated, and thus the air quality impacts from senior housing may be underestimated.